ajjacobs/FretboardQuiz/README.md

 # Fretboard Quiz
 A simple interactive fretboard quiz programmed in JUCE.
-Randomly chooses a note to display and does a rudimentary frequency pitch estimation on audio input channel 1 to check if you've played it.
+Randomly chooses a note to display and does a rudimentary pitch estimation on audio input channel 1 to check if you've played it.
 Can be used as either a stand-alone application or as a VST3 plugin in most DAWs.